 Pictures, memorabilia and artifacts from the town's 12 school districts (1834-1950)

 Photographs, programs, playbills and archival materials from The Dorset Playhouse and The Caravan Players

 Maps, manuscripts, books and other archives make the museum a valuable resource for people doing genealogical work or other historical research.
 One rare treasure in the collection is the extensive work of the Reverend Parsons S. Pratt, pastor of the Congregational Church of Dorset, Vermont (1856-1896), who recorded family histories of many local people.

 For those wishing to acquaint themselves with homes and other buildings in the town's historic district and the wider villages of Dorset and East Dorset, a WALKING/DRIVING Tour guidebook is available at the museum.
 In 1989, the Society published Dorset: in the shadow of the marble mountain, the definitive history of the town, by Tyler Resch.
-This publication and others, such as the booklet, “Three Easy Quarry Walks,” are all available at the museum Gift Shop.
+This publication and others, such as the booklet, “Walking Driving Tour,” are all available at the museum Gift Shop.

 Elsa Bley's camera